PSPDFKit/react-native/README.md

 9. From the command prompt run `react-native run-windows`.
 10. Enter `y` to accept the certificate when prompted and allow socket access for reactive when prompted.
+(Note: On windows yarn does not link correctly, therefore any changes made in the ReactNativePSPDFKit project will have to be manually copied to the `windows` folder at the base of the repo in order to commit changes.)

 #### API